Cecilapp/Cecil/docs/5-Commands.md

 #### Open with your editor

 With the `--open` option, the editor will be opened automatically.
-So use `editor` key in your configuration file to define the default editor (ie: `editor: typora`).
+So use `editor` key in your configuration file to define the default editor (e.g.: `editor: typora`).

 ### build